 Armor that features in fantasy stories.
 Such armor may have elegant and grand designs, sometimes based around the likes of dragons.
 Fantasy amor may also bring with it magical abilities, as well as curses.

-Coming up with ideas for fantasy armor can be tricky.
+Coming up with ideas can be tricky.
 Luckily there are lots of sources of inspiration:

 1. Search for fantasy armor on Pinterest.
-You’ll find scores of pages filled with brilliant images of fantasy armor.
+You’ll find scores of pages filled with brilliant images.

 2. Look in the history books.
 Throughout the ages, all manner of weird and wonderful pieces of armor have been crafted.